-Very few brands currently have designs which are timeless.
+Very few brands currently have designs that are timeless.

 Nearly all other brands have changed their logo, to cater to a broader audience.

-Some of the examples of include, Nike, Xerox, IBM, Shell, Coca-Cola, etc.
+Some of the examples include Nike, Xerox, IBM, Shell, Coca-Cola, etc.

 5 – A logo has to be likeable by all.

-One of the most common misconceptions is that a logo has to be liked by everyone.
+One of the most common myths of logo design is that it has to be liked by everyone.

 However, this is entirely not true.